typicode/user-startup/README.md

 }
 ```

-Add startup script (to spawn process at the same time, use `create`).
+Add startup script but doesn't spawn process.
+Use `create` to create startup file and process at the same time.

 ```js
 startup.create(